 Bong Youngshik is a Senior Research Fellow and the Director of the Center for Foreign Policy at the Asan Institute for Policy Studies.
 Before joining the Asan Institute, Dr. Bong was an Assistant Professor at American University's School of International Service in Washington, DC from 2007 to 2010.
 He was also a Freeman Post-Doctoral Fellow at Wellesley College and Assistant Professor of Korean Studies at Williams College in Massachusetts.
 His research focuses on the interplay between nationalism and security issues including Dokdo and other island disputes in Asia, anti-Americanism and ROK -US alliance.
-He holds a Ph.D. and an M.A. in Political Science from the University of Pennsylvaniaand a B.A. from Yonsei University.
+He holds a Ph.D. in Political Science from the University of Pennsylvania.

-T.J.Pemple
+T.J.
+Pempel